Ellery Queen: Pseudonym

-From 1961 onwards, they allowed the 'Ellery Queen' nom de plume to be used as a house name for several crime thrillers written by other authors.
+From 1961 onwards, they allowed the 'Ellery Queen' nom de plume to be used as a house name for 28 crime thrillers written by other authors published as paperback originals or in book club editions.
 Dannay had initially opposed this project but was eventually persuaded by Lee, who was in financial difficulty at that time and wanted the extra royalties it would bring.
 The editing and supervision of these thrillers was done almost entirely by Lee; Dannay refused to even read these books.

-None of the ghostwritten novels feature Ellery Queen as a character.
+None of these ghostwritten novels feature Ellery Queen as a character.
 Three of them star "the governor's troubleshooter" Micah "Mike" McCall and six of them feature Captain Tim Corrigan of the New York City Police Department.
 The prominent science-fiction writer Jack Vance wrote three such novels including the 1965 locked room mystery A Room to Die In.
+There were also a few regular Ellery Queen novels in the mid-1960s, including The Player on The Other Side and The Fourth Side of the Triangle, that utilized a ghost writer working in collaboration with Fred Dannay.
+This was a period in which Manfred Lee was suffering from writer's block.

 Dannay and Lee remained reticent about their writing methods.
 Novelist and critic H.R.F.
 Keating wrote, "How actually did they do it?
 Did they sit together and hammer the stuff out word by word?
 Did one write the dialogue and the other the narration? ...
 What eventually happened was that Fred Dannay, in principle, produced the plots, the clues, and what would have to be deduced from them as well as the outlines of the characters and Manfred Lee clothed it all in words.
 But it is unlikely to have been as clear cut as that."

 According to the crime fiction critic Otto Penzler, "As an anthologist, Ellery Queen is without peer, his taste unequalled.
 As a bibliographer and a collector of the detective short story, Queen is, again, a historical personage.
 Indeed, Ellery Queen clearly is, after Poe, the most important American in mystery fiction."

 British crime novelist Margery Allingham said that Dannay and Lee had "done far more for the detective story than any other two men put together" and critic Anthony Berkeley Cox famously quoted "Ellery Queen is the American Detective Novel".

 Although Dannay outlived Lee by eleven years, the Ellery Queen nom de plume died with Lee.
 The last novel featuring the character Ellery Queen, A Fine and Private Place, was published in 1971, the year of Lee's death.
 However, Ellery Queen's Mystery Magazine is still in print, now published as six "double issues" per year by Dell Magazines.